Channel-Specific Modeling Considerations

 Definition and Scope

-We classify Linear TV as content that is transmitted via traditional broadcasting methods and follows a predetermined programming schedule.
+We classify Linear TV as content that is transmitted via traditional broadcast methods and follows a predetermined programming schedule.

 Over-the-air (OTA) & Digital Terrestrial Television (DTT)Transmitting towers, repeaters, household antennas…